goreleaser/goreleaser/www/docs/customization/scoop.md

     # Optionally a branch can be provided. (templateable)
     #
-    # Defaults to the default repository branch.
+    # Default: the repository default branch
     branch: main

     # Optionally a token can be provided, if it differs from the token provided